Child Care Planning Council

 California Transitional Kindergarten Stipend Program (CTKS)

-CTKS is a new program that reimburses teachers for professional development and educational stipends.
+CTKS is a new program that reimburses teachers for professional development and educational expenses.
 It resulted from the passage of SB 876, which created additional requirements for TK teachers effective July 1, 2015.

 To Apply: Submit the required Sonoma CTKS Online Application: English | Spanish